Frequently Asked Questions

 Can speech recognition software be used to run accounting applications?

 Yes.
 Continuous numbering (no pausing between numbers) makes data entry of numbers very fast.

 Included in Zephyr-TEC's introductory course in NaturallySpeaking the user learns how to use NaturallySpeaking in a wide variety of environments.
 Additionally, the user is given and instructed on how to use Zephyr-TEC proprietary macros that allow the user to use NaturallySpeaking in Microsoft Excel, PowerPoint, Outlook, Internet Explorer and other applications.
 Time is then spent creating custom macros so that the user can perform frequent computer tasks with one command.

 The productivity of the user is also enhanced with the help of the macros.
 To use the computer hands-free or as close to hands-free as possible, the user must expect to work slower than if they were able to use their hands.
 However, given the features of the Professional version, the user can expect an increase in productivity due to the increased functionality macros provide.
 When considering the user's ability to compete with other workers in terms of performance, speech recognition software and training is a tool that workers with upper extremity injuries need to compete in today’s employment market.

-Zephyr-TEC recommends 2 GB or more of RAM (4 GB is preferred) for running NaturallySpeaking with Microsoft Office 2000/XP/2003.
+Zephyr-TEC recommends 4 GB or more of RAM (and more is always better) for running NaturallySpeaking with Microsoft Office 2010/2013.
 Because Microsoft Office and Windows use a significant amount of RAM, we have experienced many clients who required an upgrade to 4 GB RAM (or more) to use Dragon NaturallySpeaking Professional.
 The increased RAM can improve recognition, both in terms of speed and accuracy.